 Annual Curriculum Development Stipend Competition

-Faculty at community colleges and minority-serving instituions are eligible to submit an application for a curriculum development stipend througha collaborative program with six National Resource Centers from across the country.
-The 2016 application is now closed, but please check back in October 2017 for information on the 2017 proposal application.
+Faculty at community colleges and minority-serving instituions are eligible to submit an application for a curriculum development stipend througha collaborative program with five National Resource Centers from across the country.
+The 2019 application is now open and administered by the Russian and East European Institute at Indiana University.

 Film and Lecture Series